Solvro/capybara-client/README.md

-# Capybara Client
+# Technologies

+- Vite application
-React (Tailwindcss) + TypeScript + Vite application
+- React (Tailwindcss)

-Integrate with capybara-server if you want to use all features.
+- TypeScript

+# Project Setup

-install this app and run on your device with commands
+Install this app and run on your device with commands

 ```
 git clone
 npm i
 npm run dev
 ```

+# Note

+Integrate with capybara-server if you want to use all features.